Greater Sudbury: Geography

 Sudbury has 330 lakes over 10 ha in size within the city limits.
-The most prominent is Lake Wanapitei, the largest lake in the world completely contained within the boundaries of a single city.
-Ramsey Lake, a few kilometres south of downtown Sudbury, held the same record before the municipal amalgamation in 2001 brought Lake Wanapitei fully inside the city limits.
-Sudbury is divided into two main watersheds: to the east is the French River watershed which flows into Georgian Bay and to the west is the Spanish River watershed which flows into the North Channel of Lake Huron.
+The most prominent is Lake Wanapitei, one of the largest lakes in the world that is completely contained within a municipality.
+Ramsey Lake, a few kilometres south of downtown Sudbury, held a similar status before the municipal amalgamation in 2001 brought Lake Wanapitei fully inside the city limits.
+Sudbury is divided into two main watersheds: to the east is the French River watershed which flows into Georgian Bay, and to the west is the Spanish River watershed, which flows into the North Channel of Lake Huron.

 Wanapitei River in Sudbury.
 Located in the Great Lakes Basin, it is a tributary of the French River.

 Sudbury is built around many small, rocky mountains with exposed igneous rock of the Canadian (Precambrian) Shield.
-The ore deposits in Sudbury are part of a large geological structure known as the Sudbury Basin, which are the remnants of a nearly two billion-year-old impact crater; long thought to be the result of a meteorite collision, more recent analysis has suggested that the crater may in fact have been created by a comet.
+The ore deposits in Sudbury are part of a large geological structure, known as the Sudbury Basin, which are the remnants of a nearly two billion-year-old impact crater; long thought to be the result of a meteorite collision, though more recent analysis has suggested that the crater may in fact have been created by a comet.

 Sudbury's pentlandite, pyrite and pyrrhotite ores contain profitable amounts of many elements—primarily nickel and copper, but also platinum, palladium and other valuable metals.

 Local smelting of the ore releases this sulphur into the atmosphere where it combines with water vapour to form sulphuric acid, contributing to acid rain.
 As a result, Sudbury has had a widespread reputation as a wasteland.
 In parts of the city, vegetation was devastated by acid rain and logging to provide fuel for early smelting techniques.
-To a lesser extent, the area's ecology was also impacted by lumber camps in the area providing wood for the reconstruction of Chicago after the Great Chicago Fire of 1871.
+To a lesser extent, the area's ecology was also impacted by lumber camps providing wood for the reconstruction of Chicago after the Great Chicago Fire of 1871.
 While other logging areas in Northeastern Ontario were also involved in that effort, the emergence of mining-related processes in the following decade made it significantly harder for new trees to grow to full maturity in the Sudbury area than elsewhere.